lsst/LDM-230/index.rst

 resulting in DiaForcedSources.
 The difference images are then removed from the DRP scratch space.

-DiaObjects, DiaSources, DiaForcedSources, and SSObjects can be ingested into the nascent Level 2 database.
+DiaObjects, DiaSources, DiaForcedSources, and :term:`SSObject`\s can be ingested into the nascent Level 2 database.

 Finally, a group of tasks is executed, one per coadd patch, to associate